How is Glaucoma diagnosed?

 3. Gonioscopy

-This examination helps determine whether the angle where the iris meets the cornea is open and wide or narrow and closed.
-This can estimate the risk of either open-angle or angle-closure glaucoma.
+This procedure checks the angle where the iris meets the cornea, determining whether it’s open or closed.
+It helps identify the type of glaucoma.

 5. Pachymetry

-A pachymetry test measures the thickness of your cornea.
-Having a thin cornea can increase the likelihood of developing glaucoma.
+This test measures corneal thickness.
+A thinner cornea can increase the likelihood of developing glaucoma.

 IV.
 How Glaucoma is Diagnosed